openvinotoolkit/open_model_zoo/models/public/index.md

 ## Colorization

-Colorization task is to predict colors of scane from grayscale image.
+Colorization task is to predict colors of scene from grayscale image.

 | Model Name                | Implementation | OMZ Model Name | GFlops | mParams |
 | ------------------------- | ---------------| -------------- | ------ | ------- |